guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 The main reason is that the dataset has a certain number of noisy and badcase data.
 In this paper, we present a unified relabeling framework for NLP tasks.
 In this paper, 'NLP' refers to a specific NLP task, such as NER, text classification, specific text generation, etc..
 Specifically, we define 'NLP tasks' as those that can be solved by the 'data-cover' paradigm.
 'LLM tasks', on the other hand, refer to the paradigm that relies on trillion-token pre-training and million-token post-training data.

 We study two relabeling targets.
 The first is instance-level relabeling (Fig. 1): we identify noisy and badcase data and correct their labels with a human annotator or an LLM.
 The second is prompt-level relabeling: instead of correcting training labels, we iteratively refine the LLM annotation prompt using badcases from a human-annotated test set, then use the refined prompt to label data for the small model.
 Prompt-level relabeling has two loops (Fig. 2 and Fig. 3).
 In the LLM-prompt loop, we iterate the prompt from the LLM's own test-set badcases until LLM accuracy saturates, then batch-label the training set and train the small model.
 In the small-model loop, we iterate further through the small model: refine the prompt from the small model's test-set badcases, re-label the training set, and retrain.
+The LLM-prompt loop is related to automatic prompt optimization with textual gradients \cite{ref11}.
+We differ in that the prompt is an annotation prompt for training a small deployed model, and we further close the loop through the small model's own badcases.
 Our idea can apply to a broad set of deep learning industry applications.

+### 2. Related Work

+Our work sits at the intersection of automatic prompt optimization, LLM-based data annotation, and instance-level label correction.

+**Automatic prompt optimization.** LLM behavior is highly dependent on the prompt, yet prompts are still largely written by trial and error.
+Pryzant et al. \cite{ref11} propose ProTeGi (Prompt Optimization with Textual Gradients).
+Minibatches of errors are turned into natural-language "gradients" that criticize the current prompt; an LLM then edits the prompt in the opposite semantic direction; beam search with bandit selection retains the best candidates.
+The goal of ProTeGi is to raise the LLM's own task accuracy.

+Our prompt-level relabeling is related but serves a different workflow.
+We refine an *annotation* prompt so that an LLM can label training data for a small model that will be deployed.
+The LLM-prompt loop is close to ProTeGi: both iterate from LLM errors on a labeled evaluation set.
+The small-model loop differs in two ways.
+First, the prompt is scored by the student model's test accuracy rather than by the LLM's accuracy, because the two models do not share the same error distribution.
+Second, each iteration re-labels the entire training set and retrains the student, rather than only searching over prompt candidates for the LLM itself.

+**LLM-based annotation.** Instruction-following LLMs \cite{ref2,ref4} are increasingly used as batch annotators.
+Our setting is the industrial workflow of writing a prompt, labeling data with an LLM, and training a small task model.
+We show that the bottleneck is the prompt, not a second pass of instance-level LLM correction.

+**Instance-level label correction.** A complementary line of work corrects individual training labels.
+We previously studied automatic label-error correction \cite{ref6}.
+In this paper we treat instance-level relabeling and prompt-level relabeling in one framework, and find that LLM correction of a noisy subset identified by student--label disagreement is not effective, whereas refining the annotation prompt is.

-### 2. Method
+### 3. Method

-#### 2.1 Initial Datasets
+#### 3.1 Initial Datasets

 Our initial datasets can be sourced from the following three methods: